essential-contributions/essential-integration/docs/getting-started/src/getting-started/counter/index.md

-# Counter
+# Example Application: Counter

-This chapter will take you through the process of creating a simple counter application. \
-The aim is to include every step required to create a working application. \
+In this chapter, we will walk you step-by-step through the process of building a simple counter application.
+This guide is designed to cover every step required to create a fully working application.

-We use Rust for our front end in this example but you can use any language you like for your own applications. \
-There is currently better support for Rust due to most `essential` software being written in Rust however we plan to expand this in the future.
+### Language Choice

+For this example, we will be using **Rust** for the front end.
+Rust is currently the most supported language for `essential` software, as much of the existing codebase is written in Rust.

+However, you are free to use any programming language of your choice for your own applications.
+While Rust offers the best support at the moment, we are actively working to extend support for other languages in the future.

+---

+Follow along with the steps, and feel free to adapt them based on your preferred language or setup.